Jurycko/Git-Activity/README.md

-# Midterm Project: Student Record Manager
+# Midterm Project: Student Transaction Processing System(TPS)

 ## Description / Overview
 This midterm project is a simple Student Record Manager CLI application that demonstrates the skills learned in the course.
 It lets you add, list, search, update, and delete student records stored in a local JSON file.
 The README is written to be beginner friendly for people using Git and GitHub from the terminal for the first time.